The Best Regional Fast-Food Chain in Your State

 Next time you're driving up I-95 through Connecticut, instead of hitting up one of the big chains, seek out Duchess, a local joint that started serving fast food in 1956, with an emphasis on fresh.
 Most items are delivered daily and hand-prepared, like lots of breakfast options and a full slate of classic sandwiches.

-Opened up in the ’50s by an Italian immigrant, this family-owned and operated sub shop now has six locations across the small state.
-Highlights include the huge, meaty Italian Sub and the tender and cheesy London Broil Roast Beef Sub.
+Opened up in the '50s by an Italian immigrant, this family-owned and operated sub shop now has six locations across the small state.
+Highlights at Casapulla's Subs include the huge, meaty Italian Sub and the tender and cheesy London Broil Roast Beef Sub.
 They now also serve burgers, steaks, and salads.

 Waffle House (Georgia)

-A Southern institution that’s been around for more than 50 years, Waffle House is slowly expanding to new parts of the country.
-A late night staple (or early morning) in college towns, they offer lots of egg dishes, hash browns scattered and smothered, and delectable pecan waffles along with lunch and dinner options.
+A Southern institution that's been around for more than 50 years, Waffle House is slowly expanding to new parts of the country.
+A late-night staple in college towns, they offer lots of egg dishes, hash browns scattered and smothered, and delectable pecan waffles along with lunch and dinner options.

-Focused on their award-winning chili—they sell over 100 tons every month—this Hawaii-centric fast food spot has been on the Islands since 1966.
-Other favorites include their fried chicken, oxtail soup, and saimin—an Asian-inspired noodle dish.
+Focused on their award-winning chili—they sell over 100 tons every month—this Hawaii-centric fast-food spot has been on the Islands since 1966.
+Other Zippy's favorites include their fried chicken, oxtail soup, and saimin—an Asian-inspired noodle dish.

 Moxie Java (Idaho)

-Founded in 1988 in Boise, Idaho, this coffee and tea shop can now be visited in 15 locations in Idaho, three in Minnesota and one far flung shop in South Carolina.
+Founded in 1988 in Boise, Idaho, Moxie Java can now be visited in 15 locations in Idaho, three in Minnesota, and one far-flung shop in South Carolina.

 Schoop's Hamburgers (Indiana)